 The Lay Eucharistic Ministers assist the celebrant at the altar and rail.
 The Lectors read the first lesson from the Old Testament.
 The LEM's read the second reading from the New Testament and the Prayers of the People.

-The Meditation ministry meets in the church at 10AM - 1045AM on Tuesdays.
+The Meditation ministry meets in the church from 10:30AM - 11:15AM on Tuesdays.
 Quiet contemplation time in the church.
 Everyone is welcomed.